Richardaeld/MonaMemorabilia/README.md

 + When viewing all sub-galleries at an i5 resolution in landscape (568px x 320px) while using the Chrome inspect function, the top and bottom borders of photos cannot be seen due to the size of the nav bar and the physical limitations of the pixels on the screen.

-## Supports these operatings systems with current versions of associated browsers
+## Supports these operatings systems with a current version of associated browsers
 + Windows 10
     + Chrome, Internet Explorer, Firefox
 + Windows 8.1, 8.0, 7